The Bayesian Context Trees State Space Model for time series modelling and forecasting: BCT-AR: Experimental results

 \section{BCT-AR: Experimental results}

-In this section, the performance of the BCT-AR model is evaluated on simulated data and real-world datasets from standard applications of nonlinear time series in economics and finance.
+{ In this section, the performance of the BCT-AR model is evaluated on simulated and real-world datasets from standard applications of nonlinear time series in economics and finance.
 The complete descriptions of all datasets can be found in Section~\ref{list_of_data} of the Supplemental Material.
+In all forecasting experiments, the training set consists of the first~50\% of the observations in each dataset, and we consider out-of-sample 1-step ahead forecasts, allowing every model to be updated at every timestep.
+For the BCT-AR model, the current MAP tree model with its MAP estimated parameters is used at every timestep for forecasting.

+Since, in our experiments, the posterior $\pi(T|x)$ on model space was typically found to concentrate on the MAP tree model with high posterior probability, this simple prediction rule already gives a reasonably good -- and computationally efficient -- approximation to the full Bayesian predictive distribution.
+In general, however, it is noted that prediction based on model-averaging over trees $T$ and over parameters $\theta$, may also be easily implemented.

-The BCT-AR model is compared with the most successful previous methods for these applications.
-Among classical statistical approaches we consider ARIMA, SETAR, MAR, MSA and exponential smoothing state space (ETS) models.
-Among ML-based techniques, we compare with Neural Network AR (NNAR) models and with the most successful RNN-based approaches, DeepAR~\cite{salinas:20} and N-BEATS~\cite{oreshkin:19}.
-In all forecasting experiments, the training set consists of the first~50\% of the observations in each dataset.
-Details on the training process and the precise application of all methods used are given in Section~\ref{train_details} of the Supplemental Material.
+The BCT-AR model is compared with the most successful previous methods for these applications, considering both classical and modern ML methods.
+Useful resources include the \texttt{R} package \texttt{forecast}~\cite{hyndman:08} and the Python library \mbox{`GluonTS'}~\cite{alexandrov:20}, containing implementations of state-of-the-art classical and ML methods, respectively.
+We briefly discuss the methods used, and refer to the packages' documentation and Section~\ref{train_details} of the Supplemental Material for more details on the methods and the training procedures carried out.
+Among classical statistical approaches, we compare with ARIMA and Exponential smoothing state space (ETS) models (implemented in \texttt{forecast}), with SETAR -- using the conditional least squares (CLS) method implemented in the \texttt{R}~package \texttt{TSA}~\cite{tsa} -- and with MAR and MSA models, using the \texttt{R}~packages \texttt{mixAR}~\cite{mixar} and \texttt{MSwM}~\cite{mswm}.
+Among ML-based techniques, we compare with the Neural Network AR (NNAR) model (implemented in \texttt{forecast}), and with the most-successful RNN-based approaches, deepAR~\cite{salinas:20} and N-BEATS~\cite{oreshkin:19} -- both implemented in GluonTS. }